Jon Cruddas: Deputy leadership election

+Blue Labour

+In 2007, Cruddas featured in the Immigrants: The Inconvenient Truth episode of the Channel 4 documentary programme Dispatches, which was based on the conclusions of the Institute for Public Policy Research (IPPR).

+Associated with bottom-up renewal initiatives for the Labour Party, Cruddas became a central figure and a leading thinker in Maurice Glasman's Blue Labour project, launched in 2009.

 Policy Review Coordinator

 Touted by some media sources as a potential candidate for the leadership of the Labour Party, he ruled himself out of the 2010 leadership election and said he did not want the job; but instead wanted to influence policy.
-In 2012, Cruddas was appointed to Ed Miliband's Shadow Cabinet, replacing Liam Byrne as Labour Party Policy Coordinator.
+In 2012, he was appointed to Ed Miliband's Shadow Cabinet, replacing Liam Byrne as Labour Party Policy Coordinator.

 On 15 May 2012, Labour Leader Ed Miliband offered Cruddas a position in his Shadow Cabinet as Labour's Policy Coordinator, with a view to crafting Labour's manifesto for the 2015 general election.
 Cruddas accepted the offer, saying that it had always been his wish to influence policy.
+He continued to work with Maurice Glasman in this role and was described in 2013 as "one of the most influential people in the Labour Party".
+He was accused of failing to disclose sponsorship by the IPPR during this period.

+Labour Together and opposition to Jeremy Corbyn

+Jon Cruddas was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015.
+He subsequently appealed to Labour voters opposed to Corbyn to consider the Conservatives as an "alternative workers' party" and in October 2015 launched the Labour Together group, which went on to conduct a black propaganda campaign against Corbyn's leadership of the party.
+Together with Maurice Glasman, Cruddas persuaded Trevor Chinn and Martin Taylor to provide the initial £75,000 of funding for Labour Together before 2017.
+In the 2016 Labour leadership election, he supported Owen Smith in the failed attempt to replace Corbyn.

+In April 2017, Cruddas was among more than 75 MPs who re-launched the centre-left Tribune Group.
+Although the participants denied that the initiative posed a challenge to Jeremy Corbyn's leadership, it was interpreted as offering resistance to radical left leadership of the party in the long term.
+He subsequently became a member of Tribune's steering group.

 The Future of Work Commission

 The Future of Work Commission was announced at the 2016 Labour Party Annual Conference in Liverpool.
 The goal of the commission is to make a set of achievable policy recommendations, which will be delivered in a report in September 2017 at Labour Annual Conference in Brighton.
-Jon Cruddas MP is one of the Commissioners working on the project.
+Cruddas was one of the Commissioners working on the project.